 - Off-season: 10-20% of annual budget (focused on retention and early awareness)

-According to WordStream’s research, businesses that adapt their messaging and offers seasonally see 25-35% higher engagement rates compared to those using static messaging year-round.
+According to WordStream’s research, businesses that adapt their messaging and offers by season see 25-35% higher engagement than those that keep the same messaging all year.

-Your Google Business Profile (formerly Google My Business) is often the first impression potential customers have of your business:
+Your Google Business Profile (formerly Google My Business) is often a customer’s first impression of your business:

 - Claim and verify your listing if you haven’t already